antonin-wattel/Video-segmentation-and-style-transfer/README.md

 </p>

 ### Requirements:

+Rq: A cuda capable device is required. <br/>

 1. Run environment_setup.sh to create a new conda environment and install necessary packages
 2. Intall ffmpeg and add it to environment variables.
 See instructions [here](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)